italia/daf/docs-dev/datamgmt/data-at-rest/readme.md

 - `domain` is the parent category to which the dataset belong (e.g. "mobility")
 - `subdomain` is the sub-category to which the dataset belong (e.g. "traffic")
 - `datasetName` is the name of the dataset
 - `datasetFormat` specifies the serialization format.
 At the moment the Allowed format are: `csv`, `json`, `avro`, `parquet`.
 - `sourceOrg` is the name of the dataset owner.
 This name is specified as `organizationType_organizationName`.

 ### Ordinary Dataset Directory Structure

 All Ordinary datasets are stored in the following HDFS directory:

 `/ daf / ordinary / `

 The content of this directory is organized adopting the following rules:

-` sourceOrg / domain / subdomain / datasetName.datasetFormat / `
+` sourceOrg / domain / subdomain / datasetName.stage.datasetFormat / `

 where:

-- `sourceOrg` is the name of the dataset owner.
+- `sourceOrg` is the name of the organization owning the dataset.
 This name is specified as `organizationType_organizationName`
 - `domain` is the parent category to which the dataset belong (e.g. "mobility")
 - `subdomain` is the sub-category to which the dataset belong (e.g. "traffic")
 - `datasetName` is the name of the dataset
+- `stage` is the particular stage of the dataset in the transformation pipeline, ex. `landing`, `stage1`
 - `datasetFormat` specifies the serialization format.
 At the moment the Allowed format are: `csv`, `json`, `avro`, `parquet`

 ### Raw Dataset Directory Structure